AlexSafatli/Saber/README.md

 # Saber

-An efficient Go library with minimal CLI for dungeon mastering (DMing) tabletop games designed to be system-agnostic.
-Will be extended to multiple CLIs in other projects such as [for D&D 5E](https://github.com/AlexSafatli/airtable-dnd).
+An efficient Go library for dungeon mastering (DMing) tabletop games designed to be system-agnostic.
+Has an accompanying optional CLI.
+Can be extended to other use-cases such as for interfacing with [AirTable](https://airtable.com) (see an example [with D&D 5E](https://github.com/AlexSafatli/airtable-dnd)).

 ## Current Features